-As we enter into our fifth month working from home during the Coronavirus Pandemic, we felt it was a good time to discuss the impact the virus has already had on some businesses and what lasting impacts it will likely have on businesses and organizations in the future.
+As we enter into our fifth month working from home during the Coronavirus Pandemic, we felt it was a good time to discuss the impact the virus has already had on some businesses and what lasting impacts it will likely have on businesses and organizations in the future – especially when it comes to improving the digital experiences they offer their customers.
 We sat down with DataMotion CEO, Bob Janacek to hear his thoughts on the topic.
 Our questions are in bold.

 First things first, I hope you and your family have been staying safe and healthy during this time.
 Like many other organizations throughout the country, DataMotion has been working from home the past several months.
 Can you elaborate on how the Coronavirus impacted the way the company works and communicates with one another?